Leon1mg/PDF-Tool/README.md

     - .xls, .xlsx to PDF
     - .ppt, .pptx to PDF
     - .png, .jpeg to PDF

-*New Functions:*
     - Extract Text from PDF
     - Add Watermarks to PDF